marufabbasi/.github/profile/README.md

 * Automatic memory management with out a GC (like Rust)
 * High level language formost tasks but can be used for systems programming as well (alternative to  C++)

+Development plan:

+* Use ANTLR4 to generate lexer/parser for the language
+* Create an interpreter to demonstrate the language
+* Generate executable machine code using LLVM as the backend
+* We prefer not to work on optimization and machine code generation until absolutely necessary (use LLVM instead)

 ### jvm